Xin9912/Hackintosh/README.md

 * **2.** The keyboard blacklight setting can't work if shutdown your laptop and then boot.
 And I don't know how to sovle this problem. <br>

 ## What's New <br>
-* Added CPU mangerment(CPUFriend and CPUFriendDataProvider kexts)
+* Added CPU mangerment (CPUFriend and CPUFriendDataProvider kexts)
-* Replaced themes(similar to original mac boot theme)
+* Replaced themes (similar to original mac boot theme)
-* Replaced PS2 device drivers(acidanthera version rather than rehubman)
+* Replaced PS2 device drivers (acidanthera version)
-* Added Broadcom wireless card PCI path in config(you should add this if it not work well)
+* Added Broadcom wireless card PCI path in config (you should add this if it not work well)
 * Shielded SD Card PCI path to save power.

 ## Attention <br>